exapde/Exasim/README.md

 What make Exasim unique are the following distinctive features:

    - simplifies numerical modeling and simulation with simple scripts
-   - produces implicit high-order DG solutions of a wide variety of PDEs
+   - produces implicit high-order discontinuous Galerkin solutions of a wide variety of PDEs
    - generates stand-alone C++ production code and gives practitioners freedom to modify it for particular applications and machines
    - provides full GPU functionality, meaning that all code components from discretization schemes to iterative solvers run on GPUs.